containers/podman-desktop/website/docs/podman/installing.md

 - Ease of use.
 - On Windows: Windows Subsystem for Linux version 2 (WSL 2) native virtualization performance.

-Consider rather [installing Podman with OpenShift Local](/docs/podman/installing-podman-with-openshift-local-on-windows) if your environment doesn't allow you to meet the prerequisites.

 #### Prerequisites

 - Podman is not installed.